KnpLabs/rad-doctrine-event/README.md

 ##Before

-In order to plug doctrine events for that entity, actually we do:
+In order to plug doctrine events for that entity, we usualy do:

 ```php
 namespace App\EventListener;